michaeluno/amazon-auto-links/readme.txt

 = 4.0.3 =
 - Changed the `Secret Access Key` option input field to be masked.
+- Fixed a bug that templates were doubled in the `Templates` setting screen.
 - Fixed a bug that cased the fatal PHP error in setting pages.

 = 4.0.2 - 02/26/2020 =